2 The tidysynthesis philosophy

 tidysynthesis is designed around a few key principles that benefit users. tidysynthesis should:

-1. be designed for humans.
+1. Be designed for humans.

-2. give users the full predictive modeling toolkit available in tidymodels.
+2. Give users the full predictive modeling toolkit available in tidymodels.

-6. contain robust documentation.
+6. Include robust and comprehensive documentation.

 2.1.1 1.
 Human-centered design

+Our main goal for tidysynthesis is simple.
 We want users to inform the design of tidysynthesis.

 2.1.2 2. tidymodels